apt-trader/timefolio-contest/README.md

 # TimeFolio Portfolio System

-A production-grade workflow for building, back-testing, and monitoring Korean equity portfolios that comply with the TimeFolio contest rules (≤ 15% per stock, sector cap = max(2 × market-weight, 10%), weekly turnover ≥ 5%).
-The system implements a six-stage workflow that transforms raw market data into optimized portfolios while adhering to strict compliance rules and risk management protocols.
+A modular system for building and managing Korean equity portfolios that comply with TimeFolio contest rules.
+It features a six-stage workflow from data ingestion to portfolio execution, with built-in risk management and compliance controls.

-The system is built with a modular architecture that allows for easy extension and customization of individual components while maintaining a clean separation of concerns.

 ## Table of Contents